MicahPellum/TeamProfileGenerator/README.md

 Once you are done filling out the prompts, the application will then populate an HTML file in the dist folder directory.

-Here is a demo on how the application works -
+Here is my demo showing how the application works -https://drive.google.com/file/d/1yoC525BCeC-yCuTM3YWGYEweks1pwfrL/view

 # Tests
 To test this application, run npm test in the the command line.
 This will then verify that all empoloyee types are being created.